Barbara Adam

 Speaker Bio

-Barbara Adam is emerita Professor at Cardiff University.
-The social temporal has been the primary intellectual project of her academic career, resulting in six research monographs, numerous edited books and journals as well as a large number of journal articles.
-As the social theory of time(s) and futures transcends disciplines, her work is taught across the arts and humanities as well as the social and environmental sciences.
-She is the founding editor of the international journal Time & Society.
+Barbara Adam is Emerita Professor at Cardiff University.
+The social temporal has been the primary intellectual project of her academic career, leading to six research monographs, numerous edited books and journals, and a large number of articles.

 References

-Adam, B. and Groves, C. 2007 Future Matters: Action, Knowledge, Ethics.
-Leiden, Brill.
+- Adam, B. and Groves, C. (2007).
+Future Matters: Action, Knowledge, Ethics.
+Leiden: Brill.